sguimmara/atlas/README.md

 ## Build instructions

+The definitive guide to building atlas is located in the [appveyor](appveyor.yml) configuration file, for both Linux and Windows.
+By reproducing the steps located in the `install` and `build_script` sections for your configuration (Linux or Windows), you should be able to build atlas effortlessly.

 ### Preliminary
 Install the dependencies :
-* GLFW 3.2.1 or above : used to work with windows and peripheral inputs
+* [GLFW](https://www.glfw.org/download.html) 3.2.1 or above : Provides windowing and peripheral support.
-* The Vulkan SDK 1.1.92 or above : used to render the graphics
+* The [Vulkan SDK](https://vulkan.lunarg.com/) 1.1.92 or above : Provides the vulkan graphics API.
-* CMake 3.7.0 or above
+* [CMake](https://cmake.org/download/) 3.7.0 or above is required for proper Vulkan support.
-* A compiler with good C++ 17 support : clang 6.0, MSVC 15, or GCC 8
+* A [compiler](https://en.cppreference.com/w/cpp/compiler_support#cpp17) with good C++ 17 support : clang 6.0, MSVC 15, or GCC 8.

 Clone the repository, then initialize the submodules with